 About

-The Flu Tool was developed by the Johns Hopkins Center for Health Security, at the Johns Hopkins Bloomberg School of Public Health, in partnership with the World Health Organization.
+The Flu Tool was developed by the World Health Organization in collaboration with Johns Hopkins Center for Health Security at the Johns Hopkins Bloomberg School of Public Health.

 Please contact us with any questions: centerhealthsecurity@jhu.edu